AnotherCreator/Library-Domain-Application/README.md

 # Documentation:
 ## Lab 4:
 The purpose of this assignment is to learn the basics of ORM and EntityManager operations, demonstrate through JUnit test cases, and to begin the design process for your final project.

+__Business Domain__: Library

+__Reason__: I have chosen a library domain because I am currently working in one at the moment.
+Although I am working in the computer lab, I do sometimes help customers finding books by using the library's database.

+__Possible Entities__:
+- Non-Library Cardholder
+- Library Cardholder
+  - Resident Cardholder (User who lives within the city bounds)
+    - Full access to library functions
+  - Staff Cardholder
+    - Full access to library functions regardless of home city
+  - Reciprocal Cardholder (User who has a valid library card from another city)
+    - Limited access to library functions
+- Library Partners (Organizations, businesses, individuals)
+- Library Board
+- Library Manager
+- Department Manager
+- Department Supervisor
+- Employee

 ## Lab 3:
 This lab helps us learn the basics of an MVC style approach using